Andrew Mann

 Matthew Fields

-Matt is a fourth-year graduate student in the Department of Physics and Astronomy.
+Matt is a sixth-year graduate student in the Department of Physics and Astronomy.
 His research interests include both observational and computational astronomy, particularly on stars and planets.
 He is also interested in science policy, science education, and science communication.
 Currently, Matt works on deriving improved radii of young stars with protoplanetary disks using a combination of stellar models and semi-empirical relations.
 The goal is to understand how often planet-forming disks (and hence the young planets they form) are aligned with the rotational spin of their host stars.

 fields